tonym128/ESP32_Arduboy/README.md

 # ESP8266 port of the Arduboy2 library

-This port of the Arduboy library compiles for the ESP8266 from Arduino Studio, existing Arduboy2-compatible games like CastleBoy by TeamARG can use it as a drop-in replacement for the original Arduboy2 library, other games such as Squario or Virus LQP-79 run with slight modifications, but hopefully they will run natively in future releases.
+This port of the Arduboy2 library compiles for the ESP8266, existing Arduboy2-compatible games like CastleBoy by TeamARG can use it as a drop-in replacement for the original Arduboy2 library, other games such as Squario or Virus LQP-79 run with slight modifications, but hopefully they will run natively in future releases.

 # Usage